pakhapoom/pakhapoom.github.io/_posts/2023-04-13-what-makes-in-context-learning-work.md

 {: .prompt-info}

 ###  Impact of the input-label mapping
 The authors compare their results with and without using additional demonstrations.
-They label the models as "No demos" and "Demos with gold labels", respectively.
+They label the models as "Demos with gold labels" and "No demos", respectively.
 Additionally, they experiment with replacing the actual label for each example in the demonstrations with a random text, which they label as "Demos with random labels".

 It is important to note that when the authors refer to *random* labels, they still remain within the label space of the task.
 For example, in a sentiment classification task, the label space might consist of positive, negative, and neutral.
 In this case, when selecting a random label, the authors would choose one of these three labels at random to pair with the input text.